ManmeetSinghJohal/rentwheels/README.md

 12. 📋 [License](#license)

 ## <a name="demo">🌐 Demo</a>
-Here is a working live demo:  [MJ's Portfolio](https://mj-portfolio-five.vercel.app/)
+Here is a working live demo:  [RentWheels](https://cohort6-phoenix-car-rent.vercel.app/)

 ## <a name="introduction">🤖 Introduction</a>
 RentWheels - An online booking system designed to meet the needs of any car-renting business.
 Allows a user to rent cars from a variety of locations and post their own vehicle for rent.
 User is able to upload photos of their vehicle and accept payments via Stripe.